-Re-Entry services will include a re-entry team consisting of a Support Coordinator, Community Credible Messenger, and a Probation Officer.
-This team will deliver services to the youth to ensure appropriate reentry services are planned for and are in place upon discharge.
+Re-Entry services include a re-entry team consisting of a Project Specialist, Community Advocate/Credible Messenger, and a Probation Officer.
+This team delivers services to the youth to ensure appropriate re-entry services are planned for and are in place upon discharge.